egonSchiele/chisel/README.md

-# Frisson
+# Chisel

-A writing app with AI features.
+A writing app for disorganized writers.

 ### Installation